Scotland's Officers Association

 James Bryden

-Former Army Officer and is now the Head Of Chief Investments Office with Aberdeen Standard.
-James is a member of our Grants and Bursary Committee
+Former army officer and is now the Chief of Staff/ COO in Private Equity with Patria Global Private Market Solutions.
+James is the Chair of our Grants and Bursary Committee.

 Sophie Mifsud